isomerpages/moe-peitongpri/_mk/Useful Information Links.md

 -->
 #### MK VACCINATION REQUIREMENTS

-Children who wish to enrol in MK from 1 Apr 2020 must have received at least one dose of measles vaccination and have completed three doses (primary series) of diphtheria vaccination (1M3D).<br>
+Children who wish to enrol in MK from 1 Apr 2020 must have received at least one dose of measles&nbsp;vaccination and have completed three doses (primary series) of diphtheria vaccination (1M3D).<br>
 [FAQ - MK Vaccination requirements.pdf](/files/MK@Pei%20Tong/FAQ%20-%20MK%20Vaccination%20requirements.pdf)